perxpective/Cybersecurity-Therapy/Extra/QISP/QISP Notes.md

 | Persistence     | Refers to malware retaining its presence on a system                                                                                                                                                                               |

 ### Security Zoning
+1. **Demilitarized Zone**
-1. **Demilitarized Zone**Network between internal network and Internet that allows
+	- Network between internal network and Internet that provides layer of security and privacy
+	- DMZ enables external users to access information that organisation deems necessary and will not compromise any internal organisational information
+2. **Intranet**